Political abuse of psychiatry: China

-Official Chinese psychiatric literature distinctly testifies that the Communist Party's notion of 'political dangerousness' was institutionally engrafted as the main concept in the diagnostic armory of China's psychiatry for a long time and its most important tool for suppressing opposition was the concept of psychiatric dangerousness.
+Official Chinese psychiatric literature distinctly testifies that the Chinese Communist Party's notion of 'political dangerousness' was institutionally engrafted as the main concept in the diagnostic armory of China's psychiatry for a long time and its most important tool for suppressing opposition was the concept of psychiatric dangerousness.

 Despite international criticism, China seems to be continuing its political abuse of psychiatry.
 Political abuse of psychiatry in China is high on the agenda and it has produced recurring disputes in the international psychiatric community.
 The abuses there appear to be even more widespread than they were in the Soviet Union in the 1970s and 1980s and they involve the incarceration of 'petitioners', human rights workers, trade union activists, members of the Falun Gong movement, and people who complain about injustices that have been committed against them by local authorities.

 It also seems that, China had no known high security forensic institutions until 1989.
 However, since then, the Chinese authorities have constructed an entire network of special forensic mental hospitals which are called Ankang which means 'Peace and Health' in Chinese.
 By that time, China had 20 Ankang institutions and their staff was employed by the Ministry of State Security (MSS).
 The psychiatrists who worked there wore uniforms under their white coats.